carliane101/carliane101.github.io/content/reports.md

 [An Assessment of the Final Rule to Implement Vessel Speed Restrictions to Reduce the Threat of Vessel Collisions with North Atlantic Right Whales, NOAA Technical Memorandum NMFS-OPR-48](https://repository.library.noaa.gov/view/noaa/4207))
 (2012)

-SeaJay Environmental's data synthesis was used by the National Marine Fisheries Service to assess the effectiveness of a rule that requiredvessels 65 feet and greater in length to slow their speeds to 10 knots or less near key port entrances and in certain areas of North Atlantic right whale aggregation along the U.S. Eastern seaboard, known as Seasonal Management Areas.
+SeaJay Environmental's data synthesis was used by the National Marine Fisheries Service to assess the effectiveness of a rule that required vessels 65 feet and greater in length to slow their speeds to 10 knots or less near key port entrances and in certain areas of North Atlantic right whale aggregation along the U.S. Eastern seaboard, known as Seasonal Management Areas.
 ___

 [Prudent Development: Realizing the Potential of North America’s Abundant